 You need to have total security protection for all your devices and computers and keep your anti-malware software updated automatically.
 Bitdefender, Norton Anti-virus, and McAfee are top three of the best anti-malware software out in the market this 2020.
 Most anti-malware software protects up to five or more devices so the whole family can be protected, so make sure you choose the one that’s most fitting to you and your family.

-7. Use VPN (Virtual Private Network)
+7. Use a VPN (Virtual Private Network)

-A VPN, or Virtual Private Network, is described by Cisco as an “encrypted connection over the Internet from a device to a network, which allows the safe transmission of sensitive data.
+A VPN, or Virtual Private Network, is described by Cisco as an “encrypted connection over the Internet from a device to a network,” which allows the safe transmission of sensitive data.
 It stops “unauthorised people from eavesdropping on the traffic and allows the user to conduct work remotely.”
 A VPN helps you stay secure online while keeping your private data safe through encryption.

 Conclusion: Security Should be our Top Priority